open-compensation-token-license/license-token-website/wikisrc/how-to-get-sponsored-for-open-source.md

 - **[Patreon](https://www.patreon.com/)** & **[Buy Me a Coffee](https://www.buymeacoffee.com/)**: Suitable for recurring or one-time individual supporter contributions.

 ### Why This Matters in Bangalore
-• Many startups and established tech companies in Bangalore sponsor open source projects.
+Many startups and established tech companies in Bangalore sponsor open source projects.
 The integration of Blockchain Licenses ensures an additional layer of accountability, which appeals to businesses prioritizing transparency.

+Explore various [open source project sponsorship platforms](https://www.license-token.com/wiki/open-source-project-sponsorship-platforms) to diversify your funding channels.

 ---